An Eye-Opening Encounter

 “I don’t know,” was all I could reply.

-We waited a few more minutes in the hopes that she would recognize me, something I have depended upon all my life (I now realize).
+We waited a few more minutes, hoping she would recognize me, something I have depended upon all my life (I now realize).

-On our arrival home there was a message waiting on the answering machine (Remember those?).
+On our arrival home, a message awaited on the answering machine (Remember those?).
 The message said:

 “I waited for you by Nelson’s Column in Trafalgar Square, but we must have missed each other.
 Sorry about that.”